 It even drives the technology.

-This is not about J Damming, a new type of weapon system, an NSA guy developing.
+This is not about J-Damming a new type of weapon system, an NSA guy developing.

-Anybody who doesn't know what a J Dam is, that's a kind of bomb.
+Anybody who doesn't know what a J-Dam is, that's a kind of bomb.

-This is about getting inside the human infrastructure, which is known as the brain, and changing, changing and dismantling and inducing uncertainty into the trust of the adversary.
+This is about getting inside the human infrastructure, which is known as the brain, and changing, changing, and dismantling and inducing uncertainty into the trust of the adversary.

-All right, John, my caller boards lit up over here.
+All right, John, my caller board's lit up over here.

-Let's let's take a couple calls now.
+Let's take a couple calls now.

-Hey guys.
+Hey, guys.

-Hey Joe, how are you today?
+Hey, Joe, how are you today?

-Hi, Joe.
+Hey, Joe.

 Fascinating stuff.